Computer Support Technician

 Knowledge, Skills and Abilities

 - Extensive knowledge of computer hardware and software installation procedures.

 - Knowledge of all school district personal computer and software applications.

-- Understanding of current operating platforms, computer hardware and associated peripherals, and software applications.
+- Understanding of current operating system platforms, computer hardware, associated peripherals and software applications.

 - Ability to inspect, assess, troubleshoot and repair computer network system, hardware and software.

 - Extensive knowledge of E-Mail, Internet, WAN, LAN, and other computer network programs and operations.

 - Ability to communicate effectively with all levels of end-users.